National Institutes of Health All of Us Research Program Mobile Tour Visits California

-STOCKTON, Calif., May 3, 2024 /PRNewswire/ -- Starting this week, Little Manilla Rising, University of California, San Francisco, and Community Medical Centers in Stockton, CA will host the All of Us Journey, a traveling educational exhibit that brings the National Institutes of Health's All of Us Research Program to communities across the United States.
+STOCKTON, Calif., May 9, 2024 /PRNewswire/ -- Starting May 14, National Alliance for Hispanic Health, El Concillo, Little Manilla Rising, University of California, San Francisco and Davis in Stockton, CA will host the All of Us Journey, a traveling educational exhibit that brings the National Institutes of Health's All of Us Research Program to communities across the United States.
 The Journey features interactive activities, videos, games, quizzes, and more—all designed to demonstrate the power of participation in health research.
 Interested attendees will learn how they can help shape the future of health for themselves, their families, and their communities for generations to come.
 Attendees will also have the opportunity to register for the All of Us Research Program during their visit.

 WHAT: